 About half an hour or so later, Orchids managed to lower Qiao Qiao’s fever to a safe level since Qiao Qiao’s face didn’t look as red as before.
 Qiao Qiao began to stir also.

 “Let me sleep some more.
 So tired…” Qiao Qiao muttered groggily like several hours before when Bianca called.

 “How are you feeling?
 You want some water?”

 Qiao Qiao nodded absentmindedly.

 Orchids switched the towels for Qiao Qiao again as she got up from Qiao Qiao’s bed once more to go to the kitchen.
-As she was walking past main hall, she heard the doorbell dinging.
+As she was walking past the main hall, she heard the doorbell dinging.
 Still with the wet towel in her hand, she stepped toward the door.
 She opened it to find Ming Dao, Bianca, Sam, Ehlo, Wallace, and Cyndi staring back at her.
-She couldn’t help but smiled at the scene.
+She couldn’t help but smile at the scene.

 “I guess our Qiao is very popular,” Orchids joked.

 “Is she all right?”
 The others asked anxiously at the same time.

 “She’s much better now.
 Her fever has already ceased.
 I’m just getting her some water now.”